FAQ

 What counts as a "developing hazard"?

-DVSA defines it as "something that would cause you to take action, like changing speed or direction".
+DVSA describes it as something that would cause you to take action — for example, changing speed or direction.
 A car parked safely on the road is a static hazard; the same car when its door starts to open is a developing hazard — that is the moment to click.

 Source: gov.uk — hazard perception test